Yordiemma/FoodShop/README.md

 A modern, responsive e-commerce web application for browsing and purchasing food products.
 Built with vanilla JavaScript and featuring a clean, user-friendly interface.

+## Project Overview

+This is a school project for designing FoodShop's landing page from scratch.
+The goal is to create a mobile-first landing page where users can browse products, add items to their cart, and discover current offers.
+The challenge focuses on creating a clear, intuitive mobile layout that highlights promotional offers without overwhelming users, while demonstrating good frontend practices with HTML/CSS and JavaScript interactions.
+A key part of the project involved user testing to validate the design and improve the user experience.

 ## Features

 - **Shopping Cart** - Add products to cart with persistent storage using localStorage